Pistorius vomits in court at Steenkamp autopsy details

 The killing stunned South Africa and the millions of Pistorius supporters around the world who admired the athlete as a symbol of triumph over physical adversity.

-He had his disabled lower legs amputated as a baby but - running on carbon fibre prosthetic "blades" - made it to the semi-final of the 400 metres at the London 2012 Olympics competing against able-bodied sprinters.
+He had his disabled lower legs amputated as a baby but - running on carbon fiber prosthetic "blades" - made it to the semi-final of the 400 meters at the London 2012 Olympics competing against able-bodied sprinters.

 If found guilty of murder, he faces at least 25 years behind bars.